 Supervised Mental Health Counsellor

-Counselling Services is open Monday to Thursday 8:00 a.m. to 4:30 p.m and Friday 8:00 a.m. to noon however, there are options to schedule weekday evening counselling sessions.
+The office is open Monday to Thursday 8:00 a.m. to 4:30 p.m and Friday 8:00 a.m. to noon however, there are options to schedule weekday evening counselling sessions.

 There may also be some provision for further fee subsidy.
 Please discuss this with your counsellor if you are unable to pay the full fee.

 Referrals to counselling